Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_time_travel.md

 ![Snowflake_TT_DropDB-image](assets/Snowflake_TT_DropDB.png)

 With the database now removed, you’ve completed learning how to call, copy, and erase the past.
-Time Travel is a simple solution for data recovery, but what if you need your old database back after the selected data retention days?
-Snowflake has you covered with [Fail Safe](https://docs.snowflake.com/en/user-guide/data-failsafe.html).
-Check out the documentation to discover how Snowflake agents can retrieve your data after your Time Travel retention lapses.